 Falling Solar Tariff is an Issue

 Government has welcomed the tariff fall and indicated it as a right way for solar sector to reach grid parity with cheapest conventional fossil fuel, coal.
 However, uncontrolled fall, without any indication of cost stabilization in future is not a good thing.
-Indian solar tariff has fallen from Rs 10.95 to Rs 12.76 per kWh in 2020-11 to INR 2.62/per unit in 2017 (near about 90 per cent fall).
-Even the current solar tariff is a 17 per cent decline from the previous month.
+Indian solar tariff has fallen from Rs 12.76 to Rs 10.95 per kWh in 2010-11 to INR 2.62 and 2.44/per unit in 2019 (near about 90 per cent fall).

 Decreasing solar tariff is making solar projects financially unviable, by shrinking down the ROI generation.
 This is scaring off investors and putting Indian solar growth on an unstable ground.
 Although, Indian Government has identified the tariff drop as a forward step towards making ‘Power for All’ a reality.
 However, with instability in the sector and future of the projects not secured (due to financial unavailability and investors hesitation), it is hard to see how we would be able to build an energy rich future for India.